Camp Lejeune: Prostate cancer claims

 Furthermore, a study published in Environmental Epidemiology revealed a positive association between prostate cancer and exposure to benzene and ethylbenzene.
 A two-fold excess in the odds of developing prostate cancer was observed.
 The number of study participants was 3,987, out of whom 1,172 had prostate cancer.
 Another study from Occupational and Environmental Medicine suggests that a high duration and level of exposure to benzene, xylene, or styrene may increase the risk of non-aggressive prostate cancer.

 If you are a veteran who spent time at Camp Lejeune and suspect you have prostate cancer, it is essential to be aware of the early signs, as when the disease is diagnosed in advanced stages, the survival rate drops to 28%.
-The following are the tell-tale symptoms of prostate cancer male veterans should know about:

 With over 30 years of experience in handling toxic exposure cases, our attorneys will gladly help you determine whether you are eligible to file a Camp Lejeune toxic water claim.
 The legal process is simple and fast, taking place over the phone.
 We will only need your military records, which you must retrieve, and your medical records as a starting point in assessing your case.
 If you are a veteran who spent time at Camp Lejeune between August 1, 1953, and December 31, 1987, you might be entitled to financial compensation.
+After filing the toxic exposure claim we can help you with filing with the VA as well.

 If you are too ill to participate in the legal process, a family member can help you, as we understand how painful it can be to struggle with prostate cancer.
 Furthermore, our compassionate legal team will ease the process for you as much as possible by taking care of the most complex aspects of it on your behalf.
 Our resourceful attorneys will do all in their power to obtain the most favorable outcome for your case if you qualify for compensation.
 If you were stationed at other military bases and developed prostate cancer, you might also be eligible for compensation.